Protocol-Explorer/Level-Up/README.md

 - Complete each challenge within two weeks.
 - These are individual assignments, but collaboration is highly encouraged.
-- For all announcements, join this channel: [https://t.me/protocolexplorer](https://t.me/protocolexplorer)
 - For discussions, join this Telegram group: [https://t.me/+5mW5gsUKqxQ5ZGYx](https://t.me/+5mW5gsUKqxQ5ZGYx)
 - Share your journey, insights, and achievements using the Telegram group or Twitter.
 - If you would like us to echo your achievements, feel free to tag us: @razacodes @rahatcodes @tonyolendo.